hylandtechoutreach/ucs/MakeCode/PlatformerCodeAlong.md

 1. Test out the game in the game preview again, and verify that the main character only moves left and right!

 ## Adding Gravity
-Now that the character can move, it's time to add gravity to the game!
+Now that the character can move left and right, it's time to add gravity to the game!

 1. In the "Sprites" category, click and drag a `set mySprite x to 0` block under the existing blocks in `on start`
   ![](https://i.imgur.com/fo4305C.png)